-Shelter is one of man’s fundamental needs.
+Shelter is one of woman's fundamental needs.
 How large, how attractive, how functional the shelter is an expression of man’s desire.
-Certainly the cave is the original green structure.
+The cave or a hollowed out tree could be considered one of the original green structures.
 All early building was indigenous.
 People used what was immediately available: wood in New England, sod on the Great Plains, clay in the Southwest, ice in Alaska.
 There was no choice but “green” building materials and methods.

 As humankind, its shelter needs and construction methods became more advanced, many 20th century developers lost touch with the inherent benefits of green building.
 “Most conventional practitioners of modern design and construction find it easier to make buildings as if nature and place did not exist.
 In Rangoon or Racine, their work is the same,” explains green building pioneer William McDonough in the preface to Big and Green: Toward Sustainable Architecture in the 21st Century (Princeton Architectural Press, 2002).

 But all along, a small faction of builders and planners has worked to incorporate green building into the mainstream world (see related Bicycle City article for major sustainable development influencers).
 The collective eco-friendly mindset and resulting benefits at environmental and economic levels is shifting the development pendulum to incorporate sustainable development at a mainstream level.
 Architects, builders and community developers can increasingly tap into numerous sustainable options to create homes, neighborhoods, businesses, institutions and entire cities.
 Such construction not only utilizes green materials and environmental impact planning, but also taps into natural resources for energy efficiency.
 Bicycle City developers are committed to draw from both historical and newly devised eco-savvy planning and building trend to minimize potential development’s environmental impact while maximizing renewable resources and a sense of community.